Never Learn Not to Love: Composition and authorship

 The band reworked the song's bluesy structure, adding vocal harmonies and another bridge.
 According to Desper, "Manson only had a song with basic chords on the guitar and a melody lead line.
 It was the 'Boys who took that basic concept and turned it into a real commercial tune. ...
 Dennis took Manson's original concept and made something of it-- something Manson could never have done."
 Al Jardine recalled of Dennis and Manson: "it was just irritating 'cause they were always around and it was 'Charlie this, Charlie that.'
 And then he had this little thing that he and Charlie worked out.
 It was just a melody, a melody in 'Never Learn Not To Love.'
 Not the melody, but there was a mantra behind that.
 Then Dennis wanted to put it in everything.
 I thought, 'Oh boy, this is getting to be too much.'"
 Conversely, Desper credited "all the added vocal arrangement throughout the entire song" to Brian and Carl Wilson.

-Additionally, the lyrics were partially altered (the opening lyric "Cease to exist" modified to "Cease to resist"), and the title of the song was changed to "Never Learn Not to Love", much to Manson's indignation.
+The lyrics were partially altered (the opening line "Cease to exist" modified to "Cease to resist"), and the title was changed to "Never Learn Not to Love", much to Manson's indignation.
 Manson threatened Wilson with murder for changing the lyrics.
 Gregg Jakobson remembered, "Charlie always said, he just asked one thing, he said to me, 'I don’t care what you do with the music.
 Just don’t let anybody change any of the lyrics.'
 That was one of his big beefs with Dennis.
 Dennis had taken some of his songs and changed the lyrics around, which really infuriated him."
 After realizing Manson's growing erratic behavior, Wilson ended his friendship with him soon after.